iammane/security/Windows Setup.md

 6. [sslyze](https://www.kali.org/tools/sslyze/) - Excellent cryptographic analyzer, used to see what cipher suites a web site / app will offer (this is good for a quick check). `sudo apt install sslyze`.
 7. [testssl.sh](https://github.com/drwetter/testssl.sh) - Another comprehensive SSL/TLS analyzer, takes longer than sslyze but the information output is more detailed. `git clone --depth 1 https://github.com/drwetter/testssl.sh.git`.
 8. [amass](https://github.com/owasp-amass/amass) - Network mapping of attack surfaces and external asset discovery using open source information gathering and active reconnaissance techniques. `sudo apt install amass`.
-9. xdg-utils and [Chromium](https://www.chromium.org/Home/) - Not 100% mandatory, but if you need to open up resources in the VM that are web based this is incredibly handy. **I need to test this further, I have it working on my work laptop but have yet to get it working on my personal**:
+9. xdg-utils and [Chromium](https://www.chromium.org/Home/) - Not 100% mandatory, but if you need to open up resources in the VM that are web based this is incredibly handy.
+This seems to be included in the base version of Kali from WSL install repo, though it's not functioning properly on my laptop.
+This is as of Jan 8th, 2024.
+Regardless, still handy to have:

 ```
 sudo apt install xdg-utils